256dpi/processing-mqtt/README.md

 ```

 - The constructor expects the following method to be declared on the parent applet: `void messageReceived(String topic, byte[] payload)`.
 That callback will then be invoked in the future with incoming messages.
+- Additionally, the following callbacks will be detected: `void clientConnected()` and `void connectionLost()` and executed appropriately.

 Set the will message that gets transmitted to the server in all subsequent connect commands: